tjdunlapjr/velma-docs/overview.md

 ## Benefit #2

-The Defender for Firmware enables you to quickly do X so that you can Y.
+Defender for Firmware enables you to quickly do X so that you can Y.

 ## Benefit #3

-The Defender for Firmware enables you to quickly do X so that you can Y.
+Defender for Firmware enables you to quickly do X so that you can Y.

 ## Next steps